Home » People

 2015-2018: James Valentine*: Aedes albopictus nutrient analysis and microbiome across life history stages

-Other undergraduate research alumni: Shania Gregg, Alycia Johnson, Catherine Dean, Kelvyn Noa Reyes, Taissae Sanchez, Elizabeth Dobronski, Doressa Williams, Adam Miller, Bayley Graves, Timothy Carson, Adrianne Charbonnet, Hunter Deerman, Ashley Bowler, Lee Jennings, Kourtney Dunn, Justin Young, Ashton Reeves*, Elizabeth Himel, Thomas Bocek, Anna Reiber, Jennifer Foster, Amanda Bonelli
+Other undergraduate research alumni (^Puerto Rican student): Karina Rivera Fuentes^, Camila Kuan Monterrey^, Nishrenika Pokhrel, Shania Gregg, Alycia Johnson, Carolyn Crespo^, Edwin Garcia-Rios^, Catherine Dean, Kelvyn Noa Reyes^, Taissae Sanchez^, Elizabeth Dobronski, Doressa Williams, Adam Miller, Bayley Graves, Timothy Carson, Adrianne Charbonnet, Hunter Deerman, Ashley Bowler, Lee Jennings, Kourtney Dunn, Justin Young, Ashton Reeves*, Elizabeth Himel, Thomas Bocek, Anna Reiber, Jennifer Foster, Amanda Bonelli